Seminars are one of the three key components of WILP. You can find out more about the topics and seminars here.

 - Global Interdependence

-As WILP is designed primarily for undergraduates, please note that seminars are intended to serve only as a primer on topics of the WILP thematic scope.
-The WILP seminars are held during Trimesters 1 and 2 and are exclusively for a WILP student audience.
+As WILP is an interdisciplinary programme catering to a range of students , please note that some seminars are intended to serve only as a primer on topics within the WILP thematic scope.
+WILP seminars are held during Trimesters 1 and 2.